Newspaper reporter by trade, though in my spare time I'm interested in pets, health, books, cooking, the outdoors, and family.

-Help Home Feel Like A Five Star Hotel
+Help Home Feel Like a Five-Star Hotel

 But who has time, or a linen press, to iron their bedsheets at home?
-If you have a full-time maid who irons your sheets for you, well, then, lucky you.
+If you have a full-time maid who irons your sheets for you, well then, lucky you.
 I am not that fortunate.
 But I do love the way ironed sheets feel.
 I wanted to know how to get that soft, crisp feel of ironed sheets at home without actually having to pull out an iron or ironing board.

-Is the secret no iron sheets?
-Are soft sheets really all about thread count, the higher the better? or does the softness of sheets come from Egyptian cotton, or Supima cotton, or percale?
+Is the secret no-iron sheets?
+Are soft sheets really all about thread count—the higher, the better?
+Or does the softness of sheets come from Egyptian cotton, or Supima cotton, or percale?

-Here is what I have learned.
+Here is what I have learned:

-For my money, the best sheets for both softness and for not wrinkling is 100% Egyptian combed cotton percale with a high thread count—over 600 if you can afford it, but under no circumstances under 250.
+- For my money, the best sheets for both softness and for not wrinkling is 100% Egyptian combed-cotton percale with a high thread count—over 600 if you can afford it, but under no circumstances under 250.

-And remember, your sheets will get softer with every washing.
+- Your sheets will get softer with every washing.

 Why Egyptian Cotton?

-Egyptian cotton has extra along cotton fibers, which helps to make it the highest quality, softest cotton there is.
+Egyptian cotton has extra-long cotton fibers, which helps to make it the highest quality, softest cotton there is.
 This long-fiber cotton must be grown near the Nile to be called "Egyptian cotton."
 Egyptian cotton isn't the only high-quality, long-fibered cotton out there; it's simply the kind that grows in Egypt.
 "Pima" and "Supima" cotton also have long fibers, and they also can be very soft.

 One challenge with Egyptian cotton is that it wrinkles pretty badly.
 If you are going for that soft sheets feel, wrinkles will get in your way.